 March 2017 Urban Broadband Report

-Vodafone shows a strong decline during the day and into the evening, in stark contrast to all other ISP results on any fixed line technology.
-The trend in Special Chart 3, has been evident for some time, indicating long standing congestion on the Vodafone Network -particularly with regards to NZ when connecting to major NZ websites.
+Vodafone shows a greater decline during the day and into the evening, in stark contrast to all other ISP results on any fixed line technology.
+The trend in Special Chart 3, has been evident for some time, indicating that Vodafone continues to be the slowest at downloading our current selection of NZ websites, independent of technology.

 Special Chart 1 - shows all four technologies webpage average speed by time of day, decline is experienced across the board on all of Vodafones technologies.